mavryk-network/taquito/website/versioned_docs/version-20.0.0/multisig_doc.md

 ## More about the `transfer` entrypoint
 Although called `transfer`, this entrypoint actually has a more general purpose, i.e. the execution of a Michelson lambda approved by the required minimum number of participants in the multisig (the `threshold` value in the storage).

-As an example, let's check how the exchange of 50 XTZ to tzBTC through the Liquidity Baking contract would work.
+As an example, let's check how the exchange of 50 MVRK to tzBTC through the Liquidity Baking contract would work.

 The first step is to write the Michelson lambda:
 ```typescript